depado/articles/pages/dialogflow.md

 All the code in this article can be found [here](https://github.com/Depado/articles/tree/master/code/dialogflow).
-This is not production grade code, there's no configuration management, the cocktail client is lacking some functions (and the structs are ugly).
-But that's something I'll fix later.
+This is not production grade code, there's no configuration management, the cocktail client is lacking some functions, the structs are ugly and everything is in the `main.go` file (or almost everything).

+I intend to fix that as soon as possible and provide a functional webhook as well as a DialogFlow agent in `zip` form which you will be able to import.

 # Thanks